abn-illia-lebid/abn-meetup/README.md

 ## QA time

 Thank you for your attention.
 Now the floor opens for a Q&A session.
 If you think of questions later or would like to delve deeper into any topic, I will be available throughout the meetup.
 Please feel free to approach me.
 If you'd like to connect or discuss further, I will also share my LinkedIn profile there.
-Looking forward to your questions and further interractions.
+Looking forward to your questions and further interactions.